molven04/os-media/readme.txt

 == Description ==
-This Plugin is designed to make your Wordpress platform a multimedia station for video content delivery and is based on Videojs HTML5 video-player at the latest version 5.2.1.
+This Plugin is designed to make your Wordpress platform a multimedia station for video content delivery and is based on:
 This plugin is based on:
 (1) <a href=”http://videojs.com/”>Video-js</a> video library version 5.2.1
 (2) The <a href=”https://github.com/iandunn/WordPress-Plugin-Skeleton”>skeleton for an object-oriented/MVC WordPress plugin</a> by Ian Dunn.